ozshy/fraud/README.md

 The spreadsheet sec_awards_2025_mm_dd.xlsx provides the raw data that I collected manually from 133 separate SEC press releases during 2012-2024.
 It also contains links to each of the 133 press releases.

-The R-code sec_awards_2025_mm_dd.R inputes the spreadsheet and generates Table 1 in LaTeX format.
+The R-code sec_awards_2025_mm_dd.R inputs the spreadsheet and generates Table 1 in LaTeX format.
 Don't forget the change the working directory where the R-code and the Excel file are placed.

 *** R-code for the numerical simulations: fraud_2025_mm_dd.R ***